xATARGx/ATA_FixedWing/README.md

 # ATA_FixedWing
-Glider built by our team for wetland monitoring missions.
+Plane built by our team for wetland monitoring missions.